ankitgtron/MediLink/README.md

 To promote awareness and innovation in healthcare delivery, ensuring high-quality hospital services and community health care.

 ### **Objectives:**
-1. Expand services to meet customer needs on a financially sustainable basis.
+- Expand services to meet customer needs on a financially sustainable basis.
-2. Ensure a safe and therapeutic environment for all patients, staff, and visitors.
+- Ensure a safe and therapeutic environment for all patients, staff, and visitors.
-3. Enhance patient satisfaction and improve healthcare efficiency.
+- Enhance patient satisfaction and improve healthcare efficiency.
+- Foster systematic feature implementation, starting with foundational functionalities like User Registration and Login and progressing to advanced tools such as System Checker AI and Appointment Scheduling.

 ---